Philanthropy and activism of Madonna: Controversies and criticisms

 A number of Madonna's commentaries, particularly those with suggestive undertones, have garnered her criticism.
-Others objected to the direction of her efforts; Kat Stoeffel of The Cut, for example, was scathing about her supporting manner for activist Malala Yousafzai and her politically charged agenda in 2012 during the MDNA Tour.
+Others objected the direction of her efforts; for instance, Kat Stoeffel from The Cut was scathing about her supporting manner for activist Malala Yousafzai and her politically charged agenda in 2012 during the MDNA Tour as noted in her article titled "Madonna is ruining all my favorite causes".
 Veterans of Foreign Wars criticized Madonna for wearing an American flag in her Rock the Vote video of 1990.
 Her publicist responded, "she's trying to get that message across in a humorous, dramatic way.
-But she's very serious about the issue".
-While referring to her "politically incorrect" occurrences, the staff of Los Andes stated they brought her fame and were viewed as "revolutionary" by many but not by others.
-Professor Pamela Robertson claims in Guilty pleasures: feminist camp from Mae West to Madonna (1996), that "Madonna's politics are empty of content" and are "vague" for many reviewers.
-Editors Adam Geczy and Vicki Karaminas had conflicting opinions, stating that her "political activism" provides "disenfranchised groups with empowering identifications" but they also categorized it as cultural industry.
+But she's very serious about the issue", although she didn't vote.
+While referring to her "politically incorrect" occurrences, the staff of Los Andes stated they brought her fame and were viewed as "revolutionary" by some while criticized by others.
+Professor Pamela Robertson claims in Guilty Pleasures: Feminist Camp From Mae West to Madonna (1996), that "Madonna's politics are empty of content" and are "vague" for many critics.
+In early 2010s, editors Adam Geczy and Vicki Karaminas had conflicting opinions, stating that her "political activism" provides "disenfranchised groups with empowering identifications" but they also categorized it as cultural industry.

-During her speech at the 2017 Women's March, Madonna drawn controversy after saying the word "fuck you" three times, and also for declaring: "Yes I have thought an awful lot about blowing up the White House, but I know that this won’t change anything.
-We cannot fall into despair" as a critic to Trump administration (the reason of the march).
-Madonna's comments sparked outrage among Trump staffers.
-Madonna defended later of backlash, by saying that she was speaking metaphorically, and shared two ways of looking at things: To be hopeful and feel anger and outrage.
-The Sacramento Bee also explored how others found inspirations in her speech.
-Her decision to perform at the Eurovision Song Contest 2019 drew backlash from Palestinian activists, scholars, and intellectuals ranging from PACBI to BDS.
-Her message and performance received a polarized reception from viewers.
-One of the most criticized moves in her career, Middle East Monitor ranked her second, behind a Mariah Carey's concert in Saudi Arabi in their list of "10 artists hit by human rights criticism over concerts".
-Madonna explained her decision and message by stating:
+During her speech at the 2017 Women's March regarding Trump administration, Madonna drawn controversy after saying the word "fuck you" three times, and also for declaring: "Yes I have thought an awful lot about blowing up the White House, but I know that this won’t change anything.
+We cannot fall into despair".
+Madonna's comments sparked outrage.
+She later defended of backlash, by saying that she was speaking metaphorically, and shared two ways of looking at things.
+The Sacramento Bee explored both positive and negative reactions on social media.
+Her decision to perform as an interval act at the Eurovision Song Contest 2019 in Tel Aviv drew backlash from Palestinian activists, scholars, and intellectuals groups ranging from PACBI to BDS, and her performance itself was met with a mixed response from viewers.
+As one of the most criticized moves in her career, Middle East Monitor ranked her performance second, behind a Mariah Carey's concert in Saudi Arabia, in their list of "10 artists hit by human rights criticism over concerts".
+Madonna later defended her decision to perform at Eurovision in a lengthy post.

-I'll never stop playing music to suit someone's political agenda nor will I stop speaking out against violations of human rights wherever in the world they may be [...]
-My heart breaks every time I hear about the innocent lives that are lost in this region and the violence that is so often perpetuated to suit the political goals of people who benefit from this ancient conflict.